 Today’s example comes from an fMRI study of emotion.
 They discovered that, when we watch others experience emotions, our brains sync up with theirs.
 Our bodies, in other words, strongly react to environmental stimuli.
 This, argues one of the researchers, “…facilitates understanding others’ intentions and actions… [as well as] social interaction and group processes.”

 It may seem obvious that our neural activity would respond to our environments, but I think it bears emphasizing.
 It is too easy for us, in a society that seems eager for a biological explanation for everything, to ignore the ways in which the body is a dependent variable as well as an independent one.
 In many ways it makes sense to think of our biologies as the matter through which social interaction occurs.
-In other words, while we often think of society as the medium for the transmission of genes, I also like to think of biology as the medium for the transmission of society.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+In other words, while we often think of society as the medium for the transmission of genes, I also like to think of biology as the medium for the transmission of society.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.